josh-abram/arma-ansible/README.md

 Ansible Template and Roles for automating the setup of an ARMA 3 Server
 Note: Only tested on Ubuntu 18.04, in theory should work on any distro with aptitude.

-Still very much a work in progress.
-You can join the discord here for support: https://discord.gg/wN4xNZp

 Run with:
 ```shell
 ansible-playbook -i hosts --ask-pass armaplaybook.yml